How to Apply

 Artists and Arts Workers fees and salaries

-artsACT supports the fair payment of artists and arts workers through its Key Arts Organisation, Program and Project funding categories.
+artsACT supports the fair payment of artists and arts workers through its Key Arts Organisation, Program and Arts Activities funding categories.
 Application budgets should reflect appropriate fees and salaries for artists and arts workers commensurate with their level of skill and experience, role and responsibility.

 Ultimately, appropriate fees and salaries are the responsibility of the employer, and must be in compliance with Australian workplace laws and National Employment Standards.